 How to Make Weed Brownies Step by Step

-This classic. easy weed brownies recipe uses cannabutter; that’s how the gritty texture often associated with ground-up marijuana is avoided.
-If what you want to know is how to make pot brownies, this is the simplest way to do that.
+This classic easy weed brownies recipe uses cannabutter; that’s how the gritty texture often associated with ground-up marijuana is avoided.
+If what you want to know is how to make pot brownies, using cannabutter is the simplest method.